Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 After gastric bypass surgery, patients spend between 3 to 5 days in the hospital for observation and monitoring.
 This is to help mitigate risks such as bleeding, leaking, or other complications due to the surgery.
 Typically during the time in the hospital, the patient is given medication to alleviate any abdominal pain and surgery-related discomfort.

-Normally the patient is not allowed to eat or drink anything until the day after surgery except for some ice chips.
-Normally patients can start drinking clear liquids for breakfast the day after surgery and then their diet may advance to full liquids and possibly protein shakes (if tolerated) by that evening.
-The dietary plan will vary depending on the type of surgery performed and other patient particulars.
+Usually, the patient is not allowed to eat or drink anything until the day after surgery except for some ice chips.
+Patients can start drinking clear liquids for breakfast the day after surgery and then their diet may advance to full liquids and possibly protein shakes (if tolerated) by that evening.
+The Dietary Plan will vary depending on the type of surgery performed and other patient particulars.

 Arrange for Some Help